'The stable was part of a row of slapped-together, dark and dangerous-looking wooden shacks.'

 It was said that Lazzazaro conpicuously prevented people from entering the stable just before the gunshots were heard.
 Rumors circulated that he set up the killing to resolve a dispute over the proceeds from the Harlem horse stealing racket.
 Lazzazaro was charged with acting in concert with the killers, though he denied knowing anything about the murder.

 Giovanni Ravvo was held for a time as a material witness, though he assured the police he had not seen the killers.

 Prisco was not arrested for Spinelli's murder until June.
 However, witnesses were so thoroughly intimidated by the gangster that no convincing case could be made against him.
 All suspects in the Spinelli murder were released.
 It seemed that everyone knew who was responsible for the murder of Pasquarella Spinelli, but the case remained officially unsolved.

-Newspapers reported that Nellie, fearing for her life after openly accusing Lazzazaro and Prisco, went to join relatives in Italy.
-Reports indicated that, even across the Atlantic, Nellie was not safe.
-It was rumored that she soon died under suspicious circumstances.
 The Lener genealogist disputed the reports and stated that Nicolina "Nellie" Lener returned to New York in October 1912, after just a few months in Italy, married a non-Italian the following year and died of natural causes several decades later in Queens, New York.

 Aniello Prisco did not live for very long after Spinelli's murder.
 During a December 15, 1912, attempt to extort money from Giosue Gallucci, an East Harlem entrepreneur with strong underworld and political connections (and rumored links to the stable), Prisco was fatally shot through the head by a Gallucci aide.